Wonderdream404/Special-sunflowers/README.md

 🌻 ✦ .
 SPECIAL SUNFLOWERS!!
 welcome! this is just basically special sunflowers for my online friends^_^ .🌻 (Who has GitHub ^_^) 🌻✉️❤ <br>
-🌻✉️ if there is missing please let me know!
-(ONLY FRIENDS!)
+🌻✉️ if there is missing please let me know!! only friends :( if non friends please get along (if we always meet each other)

 ---